hphelion/documentation/devplatform/workbook/messaging/messaging.node.md

 ##Key Code Snippets
-	app.configure(function(){
-	  app.set('port', process.env.VCAP_APP_PORT || 3000);
-	  app.set('views', __dirname + '/views');
-	  app.set('view engine', 'jade');
-	  app.use(express.bodyParser());
-	  app.use(express.static(path.join(__dirname, 'public')));
-	});

-This section of the App.js file shows how to retrieve the connection information for the RabbitMQ cluster from the application’s environment variables.
+This section of the messaging.js file shows how to retrieve the connection information for the RabbitMQ cluster from the application's environment variables.
+The code then creates a connection to the cluster and publishes a message to a queue.

+	//get the rabbitMQ connection string from the environment variables. var connectionString = process.env.RABBITMQ_URL || "amqp://localhost";

+	//Connect to RabbitMQ.
+	var rabbitMqConnection = amqp.createConnection({ url: connectionString });

+	…

+	rabbitMqConnection.once('ready', function() {
+    	rabbitMqConnection.queue('msg-queue', {} , function(queue) {
+    	  rabbitMqConnection.publish('msg-queue', { message: newMessage });

+This section of the messaging.js file shows how to create a connection to the RabbitMQ cluster then subscribe to a message queue and extract the message text.

+	//Connect to RabbitMQ.
+	var rabbitMqConnection = amqp.createConnection({ url: connectionString });

+	…

+	rabbitMqConnection.once('ready', function() {
+    	rabbitMqConnection.queue('msg-queue', {} , function(queue) {
+    	  queue.subscribe(function(msg) {
+        	var message = msg.message;

+The *manifest.yml* file is the configuration information used by ALS to set up the environment.
+The *services* element listed below instructs ALS on how to bind the RabbitMQ service provided by the ALS cluster to the application.

 	---
 	applications:
-	  .:
+	  .:    framework:
+	      name: node
   	 name: rabbitmq-node
   	 mem: 128M
   	 services:
      	 rabbitmq:
      	   type: rabbitmq3
     	instances: 1

-The *manifest.yaml* file is the configuration information used by ALS to set up the environment.
-The *services* element listed above instructs ALS on how to bind the RabbitMQ service provided by the ALS cluster to the application.

 ##Run the Application
 1. Open the Helion Management Console.
 This is the web-based administrative interface.